-This index mapping is also used by attributes such a vertex color, vertex weight, vertex uv before feeding faces to blender.
+This index mapping is also used by attributes such a vertex colour, vertex weight, vertex UV before feeding faces to Blender.

 Meshes

 • Beware of the eeekadoodle dance: if face indices end with a zero index, then you have to move that zero index to the front.
 For example (assuming every face is a triangle):